Legal

 Security of Your Personal Information

 The security of your Personal Information is important to us.
-We encrypt sensitive information in transit using industry-standard protocols and take reasonable security measures to protect your Personal Information against loss, misuse, unauthorized access, disclosure, alteration, and destruction.
+We use administrative, technical, and physical safeguards designed to protect your Personal Information against loss, misuse, unauthorized access, disclosure, alteration, and destruction.

 Please be aware that despite our efforts, no security measures are impenetrable.
 If you use a password on the Services, you are responsible for keeping it confidential.
 If you believe your credentials have been compromised, please notify us immediately.